Glossary of technical writing terms

 print on demand (printing on demand)

-A method for printing a small number of documents only when they are needed, using digital print technology.
+Print on demand is a method for printing a small number of documents only when the documents are necessary.
+Usually, printing on demand uses digital printing.

 procedure